This lecture is to introduce the elements in R programming language that are relevant to decision model and decision analysis.

 trace_cost <- rep(0, n_t)

-#### 4. Compute the Markov model over time by iterating through time steps
+loop to iterate the calculation through time.#### 4.
+Compute the Markov model over time by iterating through time steps

 for(t in 1 : n_t){